stefanofoti/musa/docs/Architecture.md

 - The use of *MQTT*: a famous lightweight messaging protocol in IoT for small sensors and mobile devices
 - The use of *Bluetooth Low Energy (BLE)* technology
 - The use of *Devices* sending beacons, that in our case are smartphones
+- A led Actuator, that shows through a green light the ten artworks most appreciated in the current day

 ### Sensor network